ZewoGraveyard/Docs/README.md

 # Getting started

 **Zewo** is a set of libraries aimed at server side development.
-With **Zewo** you can write your web app, REST API, command line tool, etc. Although we already provide enough you could, for example, develop your own opinionated higher-level web framework on top of zewo modules.
+With **Zewo** you can write your web app, REST API, command line tool, database driver, etc. Our goal is to create an ecosystem around the modules and tools we provide so you can focus on developing your application or library, instead of doing everything from scratch.

 ## Installation

-Before we start we need to install the approriate Swift binaries.
+Before we start we need to install the approriate **Swift** binaries and **Zewo** dependencies.

 ### Install Swift